siddarth12025/cloned_portal/deploy-instructions.md

 2. **Domain**: A domain name configured in your Hostinger account (optional if using a subdomain).
 3. **Node.js and npm**: Installed locally to build the project.
 4. **FTP Client**: (e.g., FileZilla) or access to the Hostinger File Manager.
+5. **Environment Variables**: Ensure all required environment variables are set up in the Hostinger dashboard under **Advanced > Environment Variables**.

 ---